Sensory Processing Disorder in Evergreen CO

 Sensory Processing Disorder (SPD) is a complex disorder of the brain that affects developing children as well as adults in Evergreen.
 Individuals with SPD misinterpret everyday sensory information received from the five senses: touch, vision, sound, smell, and taste.
 In addition, there are two senses that are rarely heard of; the vestibular and proprioceptive senses.
 The vestibular system has its function housed in the upper cervical spine (neck), the inner ear, and the base of the brain (cerebellum).
 The proprioceptive system sends messages to the brain from information received from the spinal joints and all other joints of the body.

-Contributing Factors of SPD in Evergreen
+Contributing Factors of SPD

 It is estimated that as many as 1/20 children may suffer from SPD!
 Contributing Factors of SPD Include: